tsw1985/G85_Contacts_API/README.md

 1 .
 Install Docker and download the image of postgres : "docker pull postgres:14-alpine"

 2 .
-Create a folder called "postres" , put there the file who is on the folder "docker" called "docker-compose.yml" and run "docker compose up -d" .
+Create a folder called "postres" , put there the file named "docker-compose.yml" and run "docker compose up -d" .
 This will run your database container.

 3 .
 Execute "diesel migration run" once you database is connected to create the database.
 Maybe you need
-    install "diesel cli"
+    install "diesel cli".

 4 .
 Execute "cargo run" .
 If you have some problems on your compilation with Linux, you will need
-    install  the DEV-LIBS for "Postgres" , "SqlLite" and "Mysql" , search the correct package for your distribution.
+    install  the DEV-LIBS for "Postgres" , "SqlLite" and "Mysql" on your system , search the correct package for your distribution.

 5 .
 When all is ok with "cargo run" , later you will have your server working on localhost:8081